wudi7012/wudi7012.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Here is Di Wu.
-I am a first-year master's student in the School of Computer Science at Tongji University and a member of the MAIL-TAII Lab, advised by Professor XXX.
+I am a first-year master's student in the School of Computer Science at Tongji University and a member of the MAIL-TAII Lab, advised by Professor Bo Jin.

 For the long term, my research interest focuses on building capable and dependable AI agents for human life.
 Specifically, it includes: